scollovati/api-scripts/create-channels/README.md

 * `ADMIN_SECRET`: Your admin secret key (string)
 * `USER_ID`: Your Kaltura user ID (optional; actions will be associated with this user)
 * `PARENT_ID`: The category ID under which new channels will be created.
 Usually this is the "channels" category in your MediaSpace instance.
 * `MEDIA_SPACE_BASE_URL`: The base URL of your MediaSpace instance, usually ending in `/channel/`.
-Example: `https://mediaspace.ucsd.edu/channel/`
+Example: `https://mediaspace.ucsd.edu/channel/`.
+This is so the output CSV has an accurate channel URL.
 * `FULL_NAME_PREFIX`: The category path prefix used to identify existing channels (e.g. `MediaSpace>site>channels>`)

 ## Features

 * Validates all rows in the CSV before making any changes
-* Exits gracefully if a duplicate channel name is found
+* Exits the script gracefully if a duplicate channel name is found
 * Accepts empty `members` fields (a warning is shown but processing continues)
-* Displays helpful error messages if required fields are missing or invalid
+* Displays error messages if required fields are missing or invalid
 * Outputs a timestamped CSV with the results of the channel creation process

 ## 🦖 Getting Started